pedro-teles-fonseca/inspect/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# inspect: Validation of Arguments, Intermediate Calculations and Outputs in User-Defined Functions
+# inspect: Validation of Arguments and Objects in User-Defined Functions

 <!-- badges: start -->